 There’s no toilets or rubbish bins along the way so it’s important you take your rubbish with you.
 I had read other blogs of people seeing loads of rubbish when they went but thankfully there wasn’t any there on our hike.

 When we arrived at the car park, there were probably about 20 cars or so.
 I couldn’t believe it.
-We honestly thought there might have been about 3 but nope, it looked like the pools were still popular and more and more cars were turning up as we arrived.
+We honestly thought there might have been about 3 but nope, it looked like the pools were still popular and more and more cars were turning up as we arrived

-5. Is the hike hard?
+8. Is the hike to Figure 8 Pools hard?

 As we set off through the bush, it started to decline quite quickly.
 The decline isn’t steep but yes it is downhill.
 I’d read that it was really steep, it’s not.
 As I have my trusted Garmin 235 watch, I always time my hikes so I know exactly how long it will take us and for reassurance along the way!

 You’ll see some houses there which always fascinates me in The Royal National Park that you can live so remotely right in Sydney.
 You’d have to walk a good 40 minutes back to your car – imagine the food shopping trips?